Meekz-h/caloriesplanner/journals/Diana_Angarita.md

     1. -finished the back-end of the project day 9 (March 30/2023):
     1. -We received feedback on the API endpoints and authentication and implemented the suggested changes.
 We also cleaned up the code to improve readability and maintainability.
-Additionally, we installed Tailwind CSS to start working on the front end next week.
+Additionally, we installed Tailwind CSS to start working on the front end next week. day 10 (April 3/2023):
+    1. -Started today with the front end, we installed a tailwind library called material tailwind.
+We started to work on the main page. gotta decide the banner, but so far everything is looking great.